 What’s the best PPM software for my company ?

 There are several solution options available to you for digitalizing and automating key project and portfolio management processes.
-Some solutions, while providing a quick fix, do not provide a growth path for teams that plan to grow and mature their teams and processes.
-Other high-end solutions, may be too expensive and take to long to implement to achieve user acceptance and realize the benefits of the more complex functionality.
+Some solutions provide a quick fix but no growth path for teams planning to mature their teams and processes.
+Other high-end solutions may be too expensive and take to long to implement to achieve user acceptance and realize the benefits of the more complex functionality.

 For most project management offices or functions, Enterprise PMO platforms like Sciforma, provide an optimal balance of usability and robustness, and portfolio-level and project-level capabilities.
-As such, solutions like Sciforma, often make the most sense from a technology deployment risk-reward perspective.
+As a result, solutions like Sciforma, often make the most sense from a technology deployment risk-reward perspective.

 Next Steps : Select the Right PPM Partner

-For more information on this topic, read the complete Buyer’s Guide eBook entitled: Selecting the Right Partner.
+For more information on PPM tool evaluation criteria, read the complete Buyer’s Guide eBook entitled: Selecting the Right Partner.

 Valerie Zeller